Rodham (novel): Summary

-In 1970, while a law student at Yale, Hillary Rodham meets Bill Clinton and is surprised when the charismatic and handsome man pursues her intensely.
+In 1970, while a law student at Yale University, Hillary Rodham meets Bill Clinton and is surprised when the charismatic and handsome man pursues her intensely.
 Previously unlucky in love, Hillary is pleased that Bill seems to value both their intellectual and sexual connection.
 In the summer of 1971, Bill gives up his plans to work on the McGovern campaign and follows Hillary to California where she will be interning.
 Their life seems blissful until Hillary catches Bill cheating on her with the daughter of her boss.
 Bill reveals to Hillary that while he loves her he also fears he is governed by sexual impulses that make him unable to stay faithful.
 Hillary reluctantly decides to forgive him.

 In 1974, to the distress of her mentors and professional colleagues, Hillary moves to Fayetteville, Arkansas, helping Bill with his campaign for governor and preparing to build a life with him.
 Shortly before election day, Hillary is approached in a parking lot by a woman who claims that Bill raped her.
 Bill loses his campaign and falls into a depression.
 A few months later, Hillary decides to take an extended vacation to visit former friends and colleagues before preparing to marry Bill.
 However, upon her return, she finally confronts him about the rape allegation which Bill strenuously denies while admitting to further consensual affairs.
 Though Hillary still loves Bill and is willing to marry him, he asks her to leave him as he is unable to remain faithful.